 Mini HDMI (Type-C) or Micro HDMI (Type-D)

-Less common but still out there, some thinner or older Chromebooks used smaller versions of the HDMI port to save space.
-A Mini HDMI port looks like a smaller version of the standard one, while a Micro HDMI port is even tinier, closely resembling a micro-USB charging port.
+Less common, some thinner or older Chromebooks utilize smaller HDMI port versions to conserve space.
+A Mini HDMI port is a smaller variant of the standard one, while a Micro HDMI port is even tinier, resembling a micro-USB charging port.

 Choosing the Right HDMI Cable for Your Chromebook